Tilden Regional Park: Park features

 In addition to major areas of wilderness, the park includes several developed features, including environmental education areas, extensive botanical garden, swimming lake, golf course, model farm, miniature train, merry-go-round, and event venue.

 The Environmental Education Center and the Little Farm are just south of the Tilden Nature Area.
 The Environmental Education Center hosts educational programs and permanent exhibits about the ecology of the area.
 The Little Farm is a model farm with a vegetable garden, shorthorn cattle, sheep, goats, rabbits, pigs and poultry.
 Visitors can feed the animals and learn about the working farm from farm staff.

-Lake Anza is located in the central portion of Tilden Regional Park and is open for swimming from May to September.
+Lake Anza is located in the central portion of Tilden Regional Park and is open for swimming from April to October.
+Water testing is done every week while the lake is open.
 Nearby hiking trails and picnic areas are open year-round.

 The Regional Parks Botanic Garden has an extensive collection of California native plants, laid out over 10 acres, and includes many rare and endangered California flora.